top of page

 LEIGH GARRETT

-Leigh is committed to the belief that the increasing rights of victims will demand more services and funding to assist healing after crime.
+Leigh was committed to the belief that the increasing rights of victims will demand more services and funding to assist healing after crime.
 Some of this healing may involve restorative approaches that provide options for victims and offenders to meet in structured and positive ways to assist in repairing any harm.
 This should never be compulsory, but surveys of victims that have been able to engage in restorative practices, are positive.

 Many victims are happier with the process and the outcome of restorative conferencing than they are of traditional court processes.

-He has undertaken restorative justice training in the USA, holding a Certificate in “Restorative Justice Principles, Practices and Implementation” from the US Department of Justice.
+Leigh undertook restorative justice training in the USA, holding a Certificate in “Restorative Justice Principles, Practices and Implementation” from the US Department of Justice.
 He has been trained in the USA at the University of Minnesota in Restorative Circles and holds management and governance credentials.

-He is a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Managers and Leaders.
+As a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Managers and Leaders.

 Leigh was engaged as a Consultant by the Thailand Government to assist in implementing Restorative Justice in the Youth and Family Courts.

-Chair of the Board of Unity Housing Company
+• Chair of the Board of Unity Housing Company

-Board Member of the Australian Crime Prevention Council (National)
+• Board Member of the Australian Crime Prevention Council (National)

-Board Member of the National Indigenous Network Initiative
+• Board Member of the National Indigenous Network Initiative

-Board Member of Community Accommodation & Respite Agency Inc (CARA)
+• Board Member of Community Accommodation & Respite Agency Inc (CARA)

 In 2002 Leigh’s achievements in the Not-For-Profit sector were recognised when he was awarded the National ‘CEO of the Year for the NFP Sector’ by Equity Trustees.